High school all-conference: Tremper goalie Wajerski, Indian Trail's Wilhelmson named conference players of the year

 Soccer

-First team - Adam Hatch, Indian Trail.
+First team - Mason Runyard, KB.
+Adam Hatch, Indian Trail.
 Carlos Manjarrez, IT.
 Guilherme Soares Santos, IT.
-Second team - Mason Wtorkowski, IT.
+Second team - Cal Adamczyk, KT.
+Mason Wtorkowski, IT.
 David Chon, IT.
 Honorable mention - Bradford: Dylan Rosales, Jordan Manjarrez, Gustavo Sandoval.
 IT: Angel Barreno, Alec Schires, Isaiah Harp.

 Football